Last updated: April 2026 |

 - Confirm age limits and any permit or ID requirements.

-- Review your workplace and school rules.
+- Review your workplace and school policies.

 When you carry: